ccodwg/Covid19Canada/README.md

 # Epidemiological Data from the COVID-19 Outbreak in Canada
-We are collecting publicly available information on confirmed and presumptive postive cases during the ongoing COVID-19 outbreak in Canada.
+We are collecting publicly available information on confirmed and presumptive positive cases during the ongoing COVID-19 outbreak in Canada.
 Data are entered in a spreadsheet with each line representing a unique case, including age, sex, health region location, and history of travel where available.
 Sources are included as a reference for each entry.
 All data are exclusively collected from publicly available sources including government reports and news media.
 We aim to continue making updates daily.

 # Acknowledgements